Code-Institute-Submissions/MattTomEd-MS2Foodle/README.md

 ### Code

 -   [Bootstrap5](https://getbootstrap.com/): The Bootstrap library has been used for its ease in implementing mobile-first design.
 My custom CSS builds on this to create a website that feels more unique.
--   [Fancybox](https://fancyapps.com/fancybox/3/): The Fancybox Javascript lightbox library was recommended as an easy way to enable users to preview images in a way that does not impact performance, while maintaining responsiveness.
 -   [EmailJS:](https://www.emailjs.com/): EmailJS has been used to provide functionality to the website's contact form I have used Bootstrap's form design to provide prompts for the user to enter required fields.
 -   [Lodash:](https://lodash.com/): Lodash was recommended as a way to make array manipulation easier.
 This has been used as a way to easily split the results of an array call into separate arrays, which is used as a way for users to cycle through several sets of tabled data.
 -   [jQuery:](https://jquery.com/): jQuery has been used for website responsiveness.
 I opted to use jQuery to make the task of adding and removing HTML elements based on logical arguments an easier task.